koona-labs/laravel-latex/README.md

 ## Requirements

 You need an installation of a latex compiler (e.g. texlive) on your server.
 This package is designed for the use with Laravel 8 or newer.
+Php 8.0 ist required starting from version 1.1.0.

 ## Installation and Setup